fread-ink/ebook-paginator/README.md

 # ToDo

+* Add pageCount and gotoPage functions
 * Get rid of this.location and this.locationOffset
 * Wait for images to load
 * Handle situations where not even a single node could be added to the page before overflow
 * Pre-paginate several pages and keep buffer of past pages, then move between them
-* Add support for at least the 'truthy' values for `break-after`
 * Handle right-to-left pages
 * Don't assume XHTML in parser

+Nice to have:

+* Add support for at least the 'truthy' values for `break-after`